mwinel/sea-notes-saas-starter-kit/docs/invoice-generation-docs.md

 The invoice generation uses a layered service architecture:

-1. **InvoiceService**: Main service using DigitalOcean Serverless Inference
+1. **InvoiceService**: Main service using the Serverless Inference API
 2. **PDFService**: Converts HTML invoices to PDF attachments
 3. **EmailService**: Sends invoices with attachments
 4. **BillingService**: Provides subscription and plan data